karan259/open_cv_pi/README.md

 Setting up the software in the following simple steps:

 1. **Installation of opencv on your Raspberry Pi** - We will install opencv on the Raspberry Pi.
-Here is the link to the installatin guide for opencv on Raspberry Pi: https://docs.google.com/document/d/1op8RSzmRqjiwh9KCkuavni5GiDaExN0I9GA6pvZy1EI/edit
+Here is the link to the installation guide for opencv on Raspberry Pi: https://docs.google.com/document/d/1op8RSzmRqjiwh9KCkuavni5GiDaExN0I9GA6pvZy1EI/edit

 	**General Information for the following steps**